Need Help? Give us a call.

 Most products are shipped via ground (truck), rail, air, or sea.
 The shipment method will have a direct impact on the time of delivery.
 Ground and air shipments tend to be fastest.

-Pick-up/drop-off locations are the places you bring your products when you want them to be shipped.
-If you ship often, you will want to use a shipping service that has a lot of pick-up locations for convenience sake.
+Pickup and drop-off locations are the places you bring your products when you want them to be shipped.
+If you ship often, you will want to use a shipping service that has a lot of pickup locations for the sake of convenience.
 You can also arrange to have shipments picked up directly from your place of business.
 However, this service can cost extra depending on your shipment provider.

 Most shipping providers will offer you the opportunity to buy insurance on your shipments.
 The type of insurance you can purchase depends on the value of the items you are shipping, your shipping origin and destination, and the shipping method of transportation.